 Where to Check In?

-When you arrive, please look for The First Tee logo and staff.
-We operate in partnership but separately from the golf course and its staff, so it’s best to find someone representing The First Tee.
-Players should check in on the daily roster and make the acquaintance of coaches and other players.
-Coaches will be there to meet players and their families, and provide a brief group introduction on day one, followed by individual orientation meetings (see above).
+When you arrive, please look for the First Tee signage and staff.
+We operate in partnership but separately from the golf course and its staff, so it is best to find a First Tee representative to point you in the right direction.

 When to Check In?

-Please arrive and check in 5 minutes prior to the start of every class, and earlier if you have questions or need to obtain equipment for the day.
-Late arrivals will be welcome to join the group, but players late by 15 minutes or more may receive partial or no credit for that day’s attendance.
+Please arrive and check in around 5 minutes prior to the start of every class, and earlier if you have questions or need to obtain equipment for the day.
+Late arrivals will be welcome to join the group, but players late by 10 minutes or more may receive partial or no credit for that day’s attendance.
 Most importantly, we just don’t want you to miss any of the lesson!

 What to Wear?